Inflect logo

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality With over 50 carriers operating in the country as of September 2025, Spain offers a healthy, carrier-neutral environment.
-This density is concentrated in Madrid and Barcelona, providing enterprises with extensive choice for transit, peering, and private network services.
+Carrier Density & Carrier Neutrality With over 50 carriers operating in the country (as of September 2025), Spain offers a competitive and resilient network environment.
+The major data center clusters in Madrid and Barcelona provide extensive choice in carrier-neutral facilities, ensuring optimal routing and pricing.

-Direct Cloud On-Ramps Direct, low-latency access to major cloud providers is readily available.
-Spain has 8 dedicated cloud on-ramps providing access to over 20 unique cloud regions as of September 2025.
-Major platforms with local access include:
+Direct Cloud On-Ramps There are over 8 dedicated cloud on-ramps in Spain, enabling direct, private access to 20 cloud regions (as of September 2025).
+Major hyperscalers with a direct presence include:

 • AWS